ddj231/Handel/README.md

 finish
 ```

 You can declare Variables in Handel.
-Variables store three builtin types in Handel: Notelists, Durations, Playables.
+Variables store three builtin types in Handel: Notelists, Notegroup, Durations, Playables.

 A **Digit** is a positive or negative integer.